- Financial Obligations

 - Special Insurance Fees – ranging from $3.00 to $10.00 are required for certain programs.

 These fees will be added to the student’s account at registration.
 A student deductible may apply for any insurance claims.

 - Breakage Deposits – required for certain courses; check course description.

-- Books and Supplies – Students may determine charges for specific courses by contacting the College Bookstore or using the textbook lookup at bookstore.allegany.edu.
+- Books and Supplies – Students may determine charges for specific courses by contacting the Campus Store at 301-784-5348 or using the "shop by course" tool at https://allegany.ecampus.com/.

 All tuition, fees, and other applicable charges not covered by student financial aid are due in full to Allegany College of Maryland at the time of registration.
 Payment can be made by cash (Cumberland Campus), check, or money order.
-Credit card payments can be made online through our website (www.allegany.edu) by clicking on WebAdvisor and following the instructions or on-site at the Cumberland Campus.
+Credit card payments can be made online through our website (www.allegany.edu) or on-site at the Cumberland Campus.
 The College accepts VISA, Master Card, and Discover payments.
-A payment plan is available with NelNet Business Solutions.
+A payment plan is available.
 There is a $25 fee per semester to sign up for the payment plan.
 If payment arrangements are not made by the posted dates, students will be de-registered from classes.

 The Allegany College of Maryland Board of Trustees reserves the right to adjust this tuition and fee schedule without prior notification when it is deemed necessary.

 Mineral, Hampshire, and Morgan, WV Counties)

 (Somerset, Bedford, and Fulton, PA Counties)